Greg Daniels

 Gregory Martin Daniels (born June 13, 1963) is an American screenwriter, television producer, and director.
 He has worked on several television series, including writing for Saturday Night Live and The Simpsons, adapting The Office for the United States, and co-creating Parks and Recreation and King of the Hill.
 Daniels attended Harvard University, where he befriended and began collaborating with Conan O'Brien.
 His first writing credit was for Not Necessarily the News, before he was laid off because of budget cuts.

 He joined the writing staff of The Simpsons during its fifth season.
-He wrote several classic episodes, including "Lisa's Wedding", "Bart Sells His Soul", and "22 Short Films About Springfield".
+He wrote several classic episodes, including "Secrets of a Successful Marriage", "Lisa's Wedding" and "Bart Sells His Soul" and supervised "22 Short Films About Springfield".
 He left The Simpsons to co-create another long-running animated series, King of the Hill, with Mike Judge.
 The show ran thirteen years before its cancellation in 2009.
-During the run of King of the Hill he worked on several other series, including the American version of The Office and Parks and Recreation.
+During the run of King of the Hill, he worked on several other series, including the American version of The Office and Parks and Recreation.
 In 2016, he was an executive producer on the TBS series People of Earth.
 With The Office star Steve Carell, Daniels co-created the Netflix comedy series Space Force.
 He also created the Amazon science fiction comedy series Upload.
+In 2025, Daniels' new series The Paper premiered.

-Early life and work
+Early life and education

-Daniels is the son of Judy, who worked at the New York Public Library, and Aaron Daniels, who was president of ABC Radio Network.
-He has stated that he became interested in comedy by watching Monty Python's Flying Circus as a child, as well as reading books by humorist S.J.
+Gregory Martin Daniels was born on June 13, 1963, in New York City, the son of Judy, who worked at the New York Public Library, and Aaron Daniels, who was president of ABC Radio Network.
+Daniels' father is of Russian-Jewish descent.

+Daniels stated that he became interested in comedy by watching Monty Python's Flying Circus as a child, as well as reading books by humorist S.J.
 Perelman at age 11.
 His first joke was a Carnac the Magnificent joke for his father which was later used for The Office episode, "The Dundies".

 Daniels attended Phillips Exeter Academy and then Harvard University where he wrote for the Harvard Lampoon with Conan O'Brien.
 After graduating in 1985, the two accepted jobs at Not Necessarily the News, but they were soon fired due to budget cuts.

 Career

-Saturday Night Live
+Work at Saturday Night Live and The Simpsons

 Daniels and O'Brien met Lorne Michaels in late 1987 and were given a three-week try-out in the Saturday Night Live writing staff.
 While on the staff, Daniels won an Emmy Award for Outstanding Writing for a Variety, Music or Comedy Program.
 Daniels left the writing staff in 1990.

-Seinfeld Season 3: "The Parking Space"

-Co-written by Larry David and Greg Daniels.
-Aired on April 22, 1992.